yogya-coder/yogya-coder/README.md

 - 🖥️ Passionate about **coding**, **automation**, and **AI**
 - 🌍 Exploring **web development** and **backend technologies**
-- 📚 Always learning and experimenting with new tech!
+- 📚 Always learning and experimenting with new tech!  (not a pro in tech just an average level :))

 ---